coats707/twiddleforest/index.md

 Please contact us at [twiddleforest@gmail.com](mailto:twiddleforest@gmail.com) for all support inquiries.

 # Facebook Data Deletion Instructions
 Twiddle Forest does not store your personal data.
 We only use Facebook to track the effectiveness of our own advertisements on app installations.
 However, we must still provide instructions for how to delete your data from Facebook.
-If you want to delete any data related to Twiddle Forest, following these instructions:
+If you want to delete any data related to Twiddle Forest, please follow these instructions:

 1. Go to Your Facebook Account's Setting & Privacy menu.
 Then click "Settings"
 2. Click "Apps and Websites" to find all the apps & websites that use Facebook to track your data.